-Do you want to expand your investment portfolio, but are not quite sure where to begin?
+Do you want to expand your investment portfolio but need help determining where to begin?
 Think multi-family real estate.
 Here are five key reasons why you should look into this property type.

-It’s no secret that San Francisco and Bay Area real estate ranks as one of the most expensive in the country.
-And with property prices continually on the rise, it makes more sense for other people who want to live in San Francisco to rent instead of buying a home.
+It’s no secret that San Francisco and Bay Area real estate ranks as one of the most expensive and 3rd in the country after New York and Boston.
+And with the affordability crisis continually on the rise, it makes more sense for other people who want to live in San Francisco to rent instead of buying a home.

 As the rental supply catches up with the demand, more windows of opportunity to invest in an apartment or other forms of multi-family properties open up.
 You’ve got small apartment buildings and duplexes, boutique residences, and sprawling apartment complexes that offer many amenities.

-With so many options to choose from, it really is just up to you and what you envision your multi-family property to be.
+With so many options, it is just up to you and what you envision your multi-family property.

-At first glance, buying a multi-family residence might seem more expensive than purchasing a single-family home.
-One unit can already cost tens of thousands of dollars (even more), so you can only imagine how much it would take to purchase an entire building.
+At first, glance, buying a multi-family residence is more expensive than purchasing a single-family home.
+One unit can already cost tens of thousands of dollars, so you can only imagine how much it would take to buy an entire building.

 Because of that, lenders, banks, and other institutions view multi-family real estate as a less risky investment than single-family homes.

-If growing your portfolio is the main goal, it would be easier for you to achieve that with a multi-family property.
+If growing your portfolio is the primary goal, achieving that with a multi-family property would be easier.

-See, when you purchase a single-family home, you only invest in a single unit.
-When you buy an apartment building, you also acquire multiple units (depending on the number the apartment has).
+When you purchase a single-family home, you only invest in a single unit.
+When you buy an apartment building, you also acquire multiple units.
 You undergo one buying process and get several residential or commercial units by the end of it.